fundevCA/30VanilaJSProject/README.md

 <img width="901" alt="Screen Shot 2021-03-17 at 3 20 38 PM" src="https://user-images.githubusercontent.com/80735153/111525824-648ddd00-8734-11eb-9bbd-8493a3f0a22b.png">

 #### Using Date() Object to retrieve current time and display clock with CSS
-Using transform-origin to set the rotation axis.
+transform-origin to set the rotation axis.
 Exception handling when finish rotating clock hand.